I love language. I find it sad when my

 1.

-the method of human communication, either spoken or written, consisting of the use of words in a structured and conventional way.
+of the use of words in a structured and conventional way.

-"a study of the way children learn language"
+study of the way children learn language"

 2.

-the system of communication used by a particular community or country.
+system of communication used by a particular community or country.

 Art: